List of National Parks in Africa, By Size, Largest (Top 10)

-THE TOP 10 National Parks in Africa (with Photos): Amboseli, Maasai Mara, Serengeti, Tarangire, Lake Nakuru, Bwindi Impenetrable Forest, Murchison Falls National Park.
+The 10 Most Visited National Parks in Africa 2023: Amboseli, Maasai Mara, Serengeti, Tarangire, Lake Nakuru, Bwindi Impenetrable Forest, Murchison Falls National Park.

 Amboseli National Park Kenya

 Amboseli National Park Kenya was formally known as Maasai Amboseli Game Reserve.
 The Amboseli National Park is located in the southern part of Kenya in Kajiado South Constituency in Kajiado County.
 Amboseli was set aside as the Southern Reserve for the Maasai in 1906 but returned to local control as a game reserve in 1948.
 Gazetted a national park in 1974 to protect the core of this unique ecosystem, it was declared a UNESCO site in 1991.

 Amboseli National Park stretches on a total land area of 392 square kilometers and forms the unfenced core of an 8,000 km2 ecosystem that includes large tracts of Maasai community land both in Kenya and across the border in Tanzania.
-Amboseli lies at the northern base of Kilimanjaro and, clouds permitting, it offers tremendous opportunity to photograph plains wildlife below the snow-capped peak of Africa’s tallest mountain
+Amboseli lies at the northern base of Kilimanjaro and, clouds permitting, it offers a tremendous opportunity to photograph plains wildlife below the snow-capped peak of Africa’s tallest mountain

 Maasai Mara National Reserve Kenya